ohade/whisper/track-work.md

   - [x] Test popup menu closes when clicking day without recording.
 Created: 2025-05-08.
 Completed: 2025-05-08

 ## Work Log

+### Continue Recording Component Refactoring - 2025-05-09
+**Accomplishments:**
+- Refactored the continue recording component to match the original recording component's functionality and appearance
+- Updated the UI to provide consistent language selection between original and continuation modes
+- Fixed the timer display to show correct recording time in continuation mode
+- Improved the pause/resume functionality to work consistently in continuation mode
+- Enhanced the animation and transitions when canceling or completing continuation recording
+- Added proper cleanup when switching between recording modes

+**Challenges:**
+- Needed to ensure consistent UI behavior between original and continuation recording components
+- Had to handle different states (recording, paused, stopped) correctly in both modes
+- Ensuring proper timer synchronization between components
+- Managing the cleanup of UI elements when switching modes or canceling recordings

+**Implemented Solutions:**
+- Created a dedicated setContinuationLanguage function to handle language selection consistently
+- Updated the toggleContinuationRecording function to properly handle UI updates
+- Modified the stopRecording and pauseRecording functions to check for continuation mode
+- Created a separate saveContinuationRecording function to handle the continuation-specific logic
+- Added smooth animations for better user experience when transitioning between states
+- Implemented proper error handling and notifications throughout the continuation flow

+**Completed: 2025-05-09 00:02:06**

+### Continue Recording System Improvements - 2025-05-08
+**Accomplishments:**
+- Added language selection (Hebrew/English) to the continue recording interface
+- Fixed issue where continuing recording created a new record instead of appending to the current one
+- Wrote unit tests for the continue recording functionality
+- Implemented proper UI feedback when continuing recordings
+- Added CSS styling for the language selection in the continuation container

+**Challenges:**
+- The continue recording function was defaulting to English without giving users a language choice
+- Each continued recording was creating a new entry instead of appending to the current transcription
+- Needed to ensure the UI properly reflected the continuation state
+- Had to handle different action button states between normal and continuation modes

+**Implemented Solutions:**
+- Added a language selection component to the continuation container with proper styling
+- Modified the saveRecording function to detect continuation mode and append to existing records
+- Added server communication to include continuation mode information in API requests
+- Updated the UI to show clear feedback when continuing recordings
+- Implemented proper cleanup of continuation container after saving

+**Completed: 2025-05-08 23:42:41**

 ### Playwright Test for Calendar Recording Functionality - 2025-05-08
 **Accomplishments:**